Easily the most common question we are asked is "How much does it cost to adopt a child?"

-If you are concerned with how much adopting a child may cost, remember that you set your adoption budget and will be presented adoption opportunities of women who fall within or below your budget.
+If you are concerned with how much adopting a child may cost, remember that you set your maximum adoption budget and will be presented adoption situations of women who fall within or below your budget based on the total cost of the adoption.
 You may also be presented with adoption situations where the adoption cost is above your budget, based on the birth mother’s circumstances throughout her pregnancy.
 You are not obligated to accept these adoption opportunities; however, many families have pursued these situations outside of their budget because they were able to adopt sooner.

-Some prospective adoptive families wonder why it costs so much to adopt a child, especially when the cost of foster care adoption is minimal.
+Some prospective adoptive families wonder why it costs a significant amount of money to adopt a child, especially when the cost of foster care adoption is minimal.

 Professional Services for Adoptive Parents